jkmelvin/studio1/README.md

 - **MQTT Integration**: Sends NFC data to a configured MQTT broker.
 - **Settings**: Configure and save MQTT broker details (URL and topic) in your browser's local storage.

 **Note on Browser Support**: This application relies on the Web NFC API, which is currently supported in Chrome on Android.
-For security reasons, the Web NFC API is only available on websites served over HTTPS.
+For security reasons, the Web NFC API is only available on websites served over a secure context (HTTPS).

 ---

 ## Local Development and Testing Setup

-You can run this web application on your local machine (like a laptop) for development and testing.
+You can run this web application on your local machine (like a laptop or Raspberry Pi) for development and testing.
 This allows you to access the app from a mobile device (like an Android phone) on the same local network.

 ### Prerequisites

-1. A computer with Node.js and npm installed.
+1. A computer/server (like a Raspberry Pi) with Node.js and npm installed.
 2. A mobile device with an NFC reader and a supported browser (e.g., Chrome for Android).
 3. Your computer and mobile device must be connected to the same Wi-Fi network.